mako-framework/docs/06_security/03_encryption_and_signing.md

 #### <a id="encryption:magic_shortcut" href="#encryption:magic_shortcut">Magic shortcut</a>

-You can access the default crypto configuration directly without having to go through the `instance` method thanks to the magic `__call` method.
+You can access the default crypto configuration directly without having to go through the `getInstance` method thanks to the magic `__call` method.

 ```
 $encrypted = $this->crypto->encrypt('Hello, world!');